Slievefin / An Sliabh Fionn

 There were a total of twenty six out-offices and farm-steadings recorded in the townland: six stables, six cow-houses, five piggeries, six barns, and three sheds.

 All inhabitants were recorded as having been born in Galway, except for Patrick McDonald, visitor in Martin O’Brien’s house, who was born in King’s County (Offaly).
-There were no monoglot Irish speakers recorded in the townland.
+There were no residents of the townland who spoke only Irish.

 1911 Census